-Ten square meters were excavated at 20SA722 during the 2009 field season.
-The 10 square meters are contiguous with two previously existing Excavation Blocks.
-Excavation Block B includes six square meters excavated in 2009, bringing the total to 10 square meters for the Block.
-Excavation Block C includes four square meters excavated in 2009, bringing the total to eight square meters for the Block (Appendix C).
+Eleven square meters were excavated at 20SA722 during the 2010 field season.
+The 11 square meters are contiguous and comprise Excavation Block G (Appendix C).
 Individual (1X1 meter) excavation units are labeled according to the grid coordinates of their SW corner.
 Details of the field methods employed during the test excavation of this site are provided above in the Methods section of this report.
 An overall site description is also provided above, under 20SA722 in the Survey Analysis and Evaluation section.

-Soil profiles for the portions of Excavation Blocks B and C excavated in 2009 are very similar to each other, to the soil profiles previously described for these Blocks, and to the other Excavation Blocks reported previously from this site (Sommer 2006, 2007, 2008, 2009).
-Excavation Block B is represented by the south wall profile of unit 556N 499E (Figure 4).
-A representative profile for Excavation Block C is shown by the east wall profile of unit 540N 522E (Figure 5).
+Soil profiles for Excavation Block G are very similar to the soil profiles described for the other Excavation Blocks reported previously from this site (Sommer 2006, 2007, 2008, 2009).
+Excavation Block G is represented by the north wall profile of unit 585N 453E (Figure 4).
+A generalized description of the soil profile in Excavation Block G follows.
+Soil colors are described using Munsell® Soil Color Chart designations.

-A generalized description of the soil profiles of Excavation Blocks B and C follows.
 The upper A-horizon includes an approximately 30 cm thick plowzone consisting of very dark grayish brown (10YR3/2) sandy silt.
-No significant change in color or texture is noted until approximately 40-45 cm when the soil becomes a very dark gray (10YR3/1) or very dark brown (10YR2/2) sandy silt.
-This darker zone, which is 15-20 cm thick, is probably a paleosol (buried A-horizon) that denotes a relatively stable former land surface during a period of reduced flooding.
-Between the plowzone and the paleosol, many units in Excavation Blocks B and C show a 5-10 cm thick zone of plowzone-colored sandy silt mottled with lighter (10YR4/2) flecks.
+No significant change in color or texture is noted until approximately 40-45 cm when the soil becomes a black (10YR2/1) sandy silt.
+This darker zone, which is approximately 10 cm thick, is probably a paleosol (buried A-horizon) that denotes a relatively stable former land surface during a period of reduced flooding.
+This appears to have been the ground surface on which the late Prehistoric inhabitants of this site lived.
+Between the plowzone and the paleosol, all of the units in Excavation Blocks G (and most across the entire site) show a 5-15 cm thick zone of plowzone-colored sandy silt mottled with lighter (10YR4/2) and darker (10YR2/1) flecks.
 Plowscars were frequently visible in this zone which, presumably, represents a partially disturbed zone at the base of the plowzone.
-The base of this zone is also the level in which several Excavation Blocks begin to show evidence of (disturbed) shallow surface hearths.
-In much of Excavation Block B this zone was followed by a 5-10 cm thick zone, occurring at around 35-45 cm, containing abundant flecks of reddened soil and charcoal.
-This material is likely associated with Feature 18 in Block B, but it is unclear whether it was plowed out of the feature, or spread about during the occupation period of the site, perhaps a result of using, or reusing, the hearth.
-At around 55-65 cm the soil is again a slightly lighter (10YR3/2) sandy silt which continues down to a depth of approximately 80-85 cm.
-Below this level, extending down to around 90-95 cm, was a darker (10YR2/2) sandy silt.
-Though not shown in the wall profiles illustrated here, below these relatively organic-rich zones, across the site, there is a massive deposit of medium/fine sand ranging in color from 10YR5/4 to 10YR4/2 and mottled with iron staining.
+This zone is also the level in which several Excavation Blocks, including units 584-585N 454-455E in Excavation Block G, begin to show evidence of (disturbed) shallow surface hearths.
+At around 45-55 cm the soil is again a slightly lighter (10YR3/2) sandy clay silt which continues down to a depth of approximately 70 cm.
+This is the zone in which Feature 20, described below, occurred in units 585-586N 453E.
+A sample of charred organics scraped from the interior of a ceramic sherd recovered in this zone has been submitted for AMS analysis (see below).
+Below this level, extending down to around 90-95 cm, was a darker (10YR3/2 or 10YR2/1) sandy clay silt.
+In most of the other Excavation Blocks previously excavated at this site, the proportion of clay in these lower zones was much lower.
+Finally, below the lower dark zone, across the entire site, there is a massive deposit of medium/fine sand ranging in color from 10YR5/4 to 10YR4/2 and mottled with iron staining.
 The transition to this level is typically marked by numerous burrows and other forms of bioturbation.
 Snail and bivalve shells are present throughout this zone and show some tendency to occur in lenses of higher density.